SamuelYang242/FlightPath/MILESTONE_02.md

 Special Instructions for Using Form (or Login details if auth is part of your project)
 ---
-Create a new user under the register page
+Create a new user under the register page or login using credentials username: username1234; password: password1234.
+The account page isn't implemented yet, but you will have begun an authenticated session.
+Unfortunately, I do not have a log out button yet but if you do restart the app, you will see you are unable to reach the /account path without logging in first.

 URL for form
 ---